Why it’s time to change the conversation around synthetic media

 As a result, the conversation has been distracted from some of the more exciting opportunities that synthetic media holds.
 Synthetic media will transform the way we produce and consume media.
 For the most part, it looks like AI will actually democratize creativity, rather than replace human content creators, and allow for greater experimentation.

 Individuals will be able to produce high-quality content on minimal budget.
 Potential use cases include being able to go back and make changes to lines of dialogue spoken in a video or podcast simply by editing a text script, such as offered by the podcast tech startup Descript.
-Going a step further, AI startup Synesthesia allows companies to create entire videos in multiple languages for purposes like staff training, simply by choosing from a selection of presenters and entering a script.
+Going a step further, AI startup Synthesia allows companies to create entire videos in multiple languages for purposes like staff training, simply by choosing from a selection of presenters and entering a script.

 The COVID-19 pandemic will only accelerate the adoption of synthetic media.
 Restrictions on activities like video shoots may well become commonplace if we experience a second wave, giving way to the huge commercial opportunity for software that allows people to create deepfake-style videos.
 Additionally, synthetic media presents a way for influencers to scale their personal brand, with the ability to create digital twins that can represent them in films and commercials, etc.

-Note: Editor’s note: This story was updated Aug.
-13 to correct the spelling of AI startup Synthesia.